Network Models: Categories of network models

 \begin{proof} More generally, for any symmetric monoidal categories $\A$ and $\B$, there is a symmetric monoidal category $\hom_{\SMC}(\A,\B)$ whose objects are lax symmetric monoidal functors from $\A$ to $\B$ and whose morphisms are monoidal natural transformations, with the tensor product defined pointwise.
 The proof in the `weak' case was given by Hyland and Power \cite{HP}, and the lax case works the same way. \end{proof}

 If $F,F' \maps \S(C) \to \Mon$ then their tensor product again takes values in $\Mon$.
 There are many interesting examples of this kind:

-\begin{ex}[\textbf{Graphs with colored edges, revisited}] Given any set $B$ of edge colors, the above result lets us construct the network model for graphs with $B$-colored edges mentioned in Ex.\ \ref{ex:graphs_with_colored_edges}.
+\begin{ex}[\textbf{Graphs with colored edges, revisited}] In Ex.\ \ref{ex:graphs_with_colored_edges} we described network models of simple graphs with colored edges.
+The above result lets us build these network models starting from more basic data.
 To do this we start with the network model for simple graphs, $\SG \maps \S \to \Mon$, discussed in Ex.\ \ref{ex:simple_graph}.
-We then take a tensor product of copies of this network mdodel, one for each color $b \in B$.
+Fixing a set $B$ of `edge colors', we then take a tensor product of copies of $\SG$, one for each $b \in B$.
 The result is a network model $\SG^{\otimes B} \maps \S \to \Mon$ with

 for each $n \in \N$. \end{ex}

 \begin{ex}[\textbf{Combined networks}] We can also combine networks of different kinds.
 For example, if $\DG \maps \S \to \Mon$ is the network model of directed graphs given in Ex.\ \ref{ex:directed_graph} and $\MG \maps \S \to \Mon$ is the network model of multigraphs given in Ex.\ \ref{ex:multigraph}, then